REQUIREMENT OF INFORMATION

 WHY DO WE NEED YOUR INFORMATION?

-Personal information that is processed is used primarily to support your nomination for the Awards.
+Personal information that is processed is used primarily to support the Entrant’s nomination for the Awards.

 In addition, The Spectator may, as necessary for our legitimate interests as the organiser of the Awards, from time to time, use personal information for the following purposes:

-1. In aggregated or anonymized form for purposes of research conducted solely by The Spectator or in conjunction with other organisations into topics relating to Economics.
+1. In aggregated or anonymized form for purposes of research conducted solely by The Spectator or in conjunction with other organisations.

-2. To invite certain Nominees to attend select events for Awards or Alumni which The Spectator considers would be relevant and beneficial to entrepreneurs.
+2. To invite Representatives of Entrants to attend selected events which The Spectator considers relevant and beneficial to entrepreneurs.

-3. To invite certain Nominees to participate in research or thought leadership studies relating to topics that affect entrepreneurs
+3. To invite Representatives of Entrants to participate in research or thought leadership studies relating to entrepreneurship.

-4. For purposes of identifying and contacting Nominees that would potentially benefit from either relevant Spectator service offerings and/or introductions to other entrepreneurs or business leaders that have a relevant interest in meeting such Nominees.
+4. For purposes of contacting Representatives of Entrants who might potentially benefit from relevant Spectator service offerings and/or introductions to other entrepreneurs or business leaders.

-5. For the development and publication of marketing material, promotional publications, media publications and coverage, videos and other materials in connection with the Awards, whether such items are intended for an internal or external audience.
+5. For the development and publication of marketing materials in connection with the Awards, whether such items are intended for an internal or external audience.

-The accuracy of the personal information processed is maintained by The Spectator.
-Once the Awards for a given year is completed, the personal information is not updated any further.
+The accuracy of personal information held is maintained by The Spectator.
+Once the Awards for a given year are completed, personal information held is not updated.

-In the Awards nomination form we will ask your consent to add your contact details in both The Spectators and the Sponsor’s (Julius Baur International Limited) and others tbc.
-CRM systems for marketing purposes.
-Should you later wish to “opt-out” of receiving marketing materials from The Spectator or the Sponsors you can always withdraw your consent by emailing The Spectator at firstname.lastname@example.org.
+In the Awards entry form we will ask your consent to add your contact details into both The Spectator’s and the Sponsor’s Customer Relationship Management systems for marketing purposes.
+Should you later wish to opt out of receiving marketing materials from The Spectator you may withdraw your consent by emailing email@example.com.
+To opt out of receiving marketing materials from the Sponsor, you may click the unsubscribe link in the Sponsor’s email footer.

-Personal information such as participants’ contact information, will be deleted 5 years after completion of the Awards, or for such period as is required under local law.
-For the period beyond this, the only information that will be retained on participants is their name, the company/organisation they are associated with, the year they participated in the Awards and their status achieved.
-This information is retained so that the Programme Managers have an entire history of participants.
-They are frequently asked if a certain company or person has participated in the Awards and if they won an award.
+Personal information such as Representatives’ contact information will be deleted five years after completion of the Awards, or such period as is required by applicable law.
+For the period beyond this, the only information that will be retained on Representatives is their name, the Entrant they are associated with, the year it participated in the Awards and whether it was a winner in the Awards.
+This information is retained so that The Spectator has a complete and accurate history of the Awards.

 SENSITIVE PERSONAL DATA